This Prosciutto, artichoke heart, and sun-dried tomato pizza with pine nuts makes for a mouth-watering dinner.

 For that two-year period, the roof of my mouth was tough as nails, as I’d chomp through hot-as-hades molten cheese and tomato sauce, never ever waiting for that sultry pie to cool off.

 Since we’re on the topic of molten cheese and tomato sauce, is it just me, or are cheese and tomato sauce capable of getting hotter than all the other foods?
 Like otherworldly hot?
 Solar flare hot?

 So hot that it’s cold hot?
 Hurt so good hot?
 Perhaps it’s just my imagination.

 The crispy prosciutto bits, though!
 You don’t want to skip those.

 I’ve shown you all sorts of pizzas on TRR, some of my favorites being my Asparagus and Pancetta Pesto Pizza, Roasted Chicken and Mushroom Pesto Pizza, Beet Pesto Pizza with Kale and Goat Cheese, (<- bangarang) to my Carnitas Taco Pizza, but I haven’t shared my ye olde coveted pie until now.

-When I stopped eating gluten a few years back, I didn’t stop eating pizza.
-I’d make spinach and collard greens pizza crust or cauliflower pizza crust.
-Both options are dreamy eats but they do not a reaaaal pizza make.
+Both options are dreamy eats but they do not a real pizza make.
 It wasn’t until I spotted Bob’s Red Mill’s Gluten-Free Pizza Crust Mix in the grocery store a few years back (a monumental day, indeed!) that I could enjoy a legit pizza pie the way a good pizza pie should be enjoyed: atop a fluffy, yet crispy crust that stays together like a dream.